'Crimson Desert', the most anticipated open-world video game dividing players and critics

 An immense 'sandbox' that shines in exploration and combat

-The continent of Pywell is enormous, the feeling that it is unnavigable is latent during exploration and motivates players looking for a world full of secrets to get lost in for hundreds of hours.
-The good use of the graphic engine developed by the same studio should also be highlighted, which emphasizes the beauty of the landscapes and makes the territory feel like a living and changing world.
-One of the other outstanding points of the game is its combat system, which has a wide range of possible skills and movements, conveys a pleasant and forceful sensation, and offers a great visual spectacle.
+The continent of Pywell is enormous, the feeling that it is uncontainable is latent during exploration and motivates players looking for a world full of secrets to get lost in for hundreds of hours.
+The good use of the graphics engine developed by the same studio should also be highlighted, which emphasizes the beauty of the landscapes and makes the territory feel like a living and changing world.
+One of the other highlighted points of the game is its combat system, which has a wide range of possible skills and movements, conveys a pleasant and forceful sensation, and offers a great visual spectacle.

-Cumbersome controls and an unconnected story
+Cumbersome controls and a disjointed story

 The development went through critical moments in which the restructuring involved a management very reluctant to criticism and proposals, as confirmed by some current or former employees of the studio.
-In this impasse, the game's plot also changed completely and, with little room for maneuver, it has become the rather weak story that "Crimson Desert" narrates.
+In this stalemate, the game's plot also changed completely and, with little room for maneuver, it has become the rather weak story that "Crimson Desert" narrates.
 In fact, the desert that gives the title its name is never mentioned, and it did exist in the discarded plot.
 This also leaves a poorly developed protagonist with whom it is difficult to connect emotionally.

 A future with room for improvement